TheSongOfEnderion/josee/Chapters/Chapter 2 – Rekindled Dreams (2).md

 "...
 Die!", Josee madly laughed, striking the dagger once more into its neck.
 The ogre beast, confused and roaring, pulled the sword from his eye and with all its strength, slammed it into Josee.

-She was caught off-guard by the sudden rush off blade, causing her to stumble and fall into the ground.
+She was caught off-guard by the sudden rush of the blade, causing her to stumble and fall into the ground.
 Josee immediately stood up, but the ogre seized the opportunity and slammed her head into a thousand fractured pieces, killing her instantly.
 The furious, maddened beast did not stop.
 It kept punching Josee's body, even reaping it in half and slamming them both to a nearby rock.

 As the ogre beast exhaled, it felt weak.
 It suddenly collapsed to its knees, the blood gushing out of its body made its remaining eye to blur.
 It groaned in pain, covering the back of its neck with its right hand.

 But the flames would not be stoked.

 The two severed parts of Josee burned to ashes, amalgamating into a single entity.
 The ogre beast stared in horror.
 Despite its brute strength, it bears significant intelligence.
 And it knew.

 She could not be killed.